e-mail to a friend in need

 dubbed "brilliant" by New York Magazine, and its prequel,

-She is also an award-winning journalist, essayist, and media commentator
+She is a (retired) award-winning journalist, essayist, and media commentator

 on gender, relationships, politics, and culture high and low.